 - 10 Learn How Attorney & Tax Prep Fees are Charged in Offshore Voluntary Disclosure

 Foreign Life Insurance Taxation: The IRS rules involving Foreign Life Insurance Taxation are hard.
-Common issues involve determining what the general tax rules are, if the proceeds are taxable in the U.S., how the IRS treats foreign life insurance policies and taxation rules of life insurance in general.
+Common issues involve having to determine what the general tax rules are, if the proceeds are taxable in the U.S., how the IRS treats foreign life insurance policies — and how the taxation rules of life insurance in general impact other taxes.

-There are various complex issues, with a common question our Tax Specialist team receives, being “Are life insurance proceeds taxable by the IRS?”
+A a common question our Tax Specialist team receives, is “Are life insurance proceeds taxable by the IRS?”

 Foreign Life Insurance Taxation

 The IRS Foreign Life Insurance Taxation rules are complicated.
 IRS filing requirements will vary based on the type of income, and whether income is distributed or accrued (subject to complex foreign investment deferral rules)

 Are Foreign Life Insurance Proceeds Taxable by the IRS?

 When it comes to foreign life insurance proceeds, it is important to distinguish between a return of basis (which is not taxable, since it is not income) and if is proceeds (which are taxable).